-- Provider Termination Letter - This letter is generated the day after a provider is terminated in the SC Voucher Program.
-It includes the effective date of the termination and the reason for the termination. - Client Notice of Provider Termination This letter is generated for the client who was connected to a provider who has been terminated in the SC Voucher Program.
-The letter informs the client of the effective termination date and notifies them of the need to select a new provider. - Transfer Letter This letter is generated when a client is transferring their child from one provider to a new provider.
-It gives the effective date of the transfer and the name of the child being transferred.
-A copy of the letter is sent to the client and to the provider of record.
+Provider Termination Letter - This letter is generated the day after a provider is terminated in the SC Child Care Scholarship Program.
+It includes the effective date of the termination and the reason for the termination.

+Client Notice of Provider Termination - This letter is generated for the client who was connected to a provider who has been terminated in the SC Child Care Scholarship Program.
+The letter informs the client of the effective termination date and notifies them of the need to select a new provider.

+Transfer Letter - This letter is generated when a client is transferring their child from one provider to a new provider.
+It gives the effective date of the transfer and the name of the child being record. transferred. А сору of th ne letter is sent to the client and to the provider of sc Child Ca are S cholarsh nip Polic y N lanu al

+Payment Information

-Chapter 7 Payment Information 7.1 Payment Information
+7.1 Payment Information

-The SC Voucher Program reimburses the child care provider directly for services rendered to an eligible client.
+The SC Child Care Scholarship Program reimburses the child care provider directly for services rendered to an eligible client.
 No payments are remitted directly to the client.

-Prior to serving the first SC Voucher Program child, the provider must be enrolled in the SC Voucher Program.
+Prior to serving the first SC Child Care Scholarship Program child, the provider must be enrolled in the SC Child Care Scholarship Program.
 The provider must also submit a connection form or fax to the Control Center or SCDSS must notify the Control Center of the start/stop dates for a child so the connection can be made.
 Once the initial connections have been made, the Service Voucher Log (SVL) will be generated and sent to the provider.
-The SVL is the official billing document for the SC Voucher Program.
+The SVL is the official billing document for the SC Child Care Scholarship Program.
 It should be reviewed, completed, and signed by the provider and returned promptly after receipt to ensure timely payment.
 After the first SVL is generated, the provider receives another each time a payment for reimbursement is mailed.
 SVL's will continue to generate as long as the provider has active connections which have not been paid.